 So, the 1-year absolute risk of breast cancer for a 30-34-year-old woman is 29 per 100,000 women (or 1 per 3,448 women).
 This risk is less than one percent.

 This means the chances of getting breast cancer in the next year are less than one percent for the average 30-34-year-old woman.

 This example shows the 1-year absolute risk of breast cancer is low for young women.

 You may see absolute risk presented over long periods of time.

 The table below shows the 10-year absolute risks of breast cancer by age.
-It shows the 10-year absolute risk of breast cancer is low in young women and higher in older women.
+It shows the 10-year absolute risk of breast cancer is low for young women and higher for older women.

 Absolute risk of breast cancer in U.S. women by age